awslabs/aws-amplify-serverless-plugin/README.md

 * AWS AppSync (either via `resources` or the [serverless-appsync-plugin](https://github.com/sid88in/serverless-appsync-plugin)).
 * Amazon Cognito federated identities.
 * Amazon Cognito user pools.
-* S3 buckets for user file storage (only the first listed S3 bucket is handled).
+* S3 buckets for user file storage.

+If the user pool or S3 bucket is not listed in the `defaults` section, then the first appropriate resource will be used.

 ## Questions, Issues, Feature Requests